Let’s go outside! Here’s your diaper bag check list.

 You could argue that these are essentials, but baby’s favorite soft toy or some little toys can be a great comforter when they start to get a little cranky or cannot fall asleep in a new environment.

-When your baby is old enough for solid foods it is always handy to have some snacks on hand just in case.
+When your baby is old enough for solid foods it could be handy to have some snacks on hand just in case.
 It can satisfy a hungry baby for just those few extra moments until you get home or reach an eatery.
 Plus, it’s always nice to have a snack for yourself hidden in there, too.

 Being a parent of a newborn sometimes makes you forget things because of the lack of sleep ;).
 Let’s assume it’s one of those days and, you’re out and discover you have forgotten your wallet.
 Then you are happy to have some emergency money in your bag.